The sea slug Berghia coerulescens has been recorded for the first time in the British Isles.

 Offshore reef Les Écréhous lies 6 miles from the north east coast of Jersey, and is particularly noted for its 12 metre tidal range, and diversity of marine and bird life.
 A RAMSAR site and marine protected area, it was also the location for the first British record of the nudibranch Dendrodoris limbata.

-Recorded in 2014 by marine biologist and filmmaker Sue Daily, D. limbata was found subtidally, with subsequent sightings occurring during boat dives.
+Recorded in 2014 by marine biologist and filmmaker Sue Daly, D. limbata was found subtidally, with subsequent sightings occurring during boat dives.
 Of the discovery, Sue said;

 “I remember being very excited when I saw my first Dendrodoris limbata, it was such a large and striking nudibranch!”